MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-point-in-polygon-function.md

 ## Returns

 Indicates whether the geospatial coordinates are inside a polygon.
-If the coordinates or polygon is invalid, the query will produce a null result.
+If the coordinates or polygon is invalid, the query produces a null result.

 > [!NOTE]
 >